biemond/biemond-orawls-vagrant-solaris/puppet/modules/orawls/README.markdown

-###wls_jms_quota
+### wls_jms_quota

-it needs wls_setting and when domain is not provided it will use the 'default', title must also contain the jms module name
+it needs wls_setting and when identifier is not provided it will use the 'default', title must also contain the jms module name

 or use puppet resource wls_jms_quota